Vanda Orchids Indoor Care, Propagation and Growing Problems with Solutions

 Light Requirements

-Vanda Orchid grows best in very bright light with 4-6 hours of direct sunshine.
-Keep it away from hot midday sunshine to avoid sun scorch on the leaves.
+Vanda Orchid thrives in very bright light with 4-6 hours of direct sunlight.
+Keep it away from hot midday sunshine to avoid sun scorching; brown leaf marks.

 A Vanda Orchid that is receiving the right amount of light has light-green leaves.
 Dark-green leaves indicate that the orchid needs more light.
 Yellow leaves mean that the orchid is receiving too much light.